-The Company entered into a Deed of Indemnity, Insurance and Access with Mr Gale after he became an Officer of a Group Company.
+The Company entered into a Deed of Indemnity, Insurance and Access with each Indemnified Person at or after the time they were or were expected to become an Officer of a Group Company.

 Given the duties and responsibilities of Officers and their potential liabilities, the Board considers it appropriate that each Officer be suitably protected from certain claims made against them.
 The proposed protection will not apply to the extent it is prohibited by the Corporations Act.